Larrycchen22/larrycchen22.github.io/intro-ai-week-3.md

 tags: [machine-learning, teachable-machine, ai]
 ---

-# Teachable Machine – Rock Paper Scissors Identifier
+# Rock Paper Scissors Identifier

 ## **a.
 How does Teachable Machine use machine learning to solve problems?**
 Teachable Machine uses **supervised learning** to train AI models.
 Users provide labeled data (images, sounds, or poses), and the system **learns patterns** using a **neural network**.
 It then classifies new inputs based on the training data, enabling real-time AI-based predictions without requiring programming knowledge.